jattu8602/HTML/README.md

 ```
 ## 8. Multimedia:

-Embed multimedia content such as audio and video using <audio> and <video> tags.
+Embed multimedia content such as audio and video using "audio" and "video" tags.

 ```bash